osmandapp/web/main/docs/user/plugins/accessibility.md

 ## How to use

 For the plugin to work, you need to go to Accessibility from the settings item on the app screen, or go directly through the system settings of the device, and select the required settings.
 To set individual parameters, [see here](#plugin-settings).

+After enabling the plugin and enabling the Accessibility settings for your device, the map's reaction to gestures will be changed.
+The Screen reader will tell you in which situations to apply which gesture.
+For example:
+- Long tap on the map displays a context menu referring not to the tap point but to the map location point.
+- The map is moved with two fingers.
+- A single tap on a graphical interface element gives information about it, and a double tap makes an action.

 ![Accessibility](@site/static/img/plugins/Accessibility/access_turned_off.png)